 This step is in preparation for the coding phase (step 2a).
 In this step, developers typically create the design for software updates.
 For example, teams define design classes and methods or develop API specifications.
 Teams also build the unit tests for the new code, following TDD principles.

 The tester (or SDET) enhances the model as follows:

-Note that there are other ways of generating lightweight mocks that are more developer friendly (such us using SV-as-code) or tester friendly (such as mock services in BlazeMeter).
+Note that there are other ways of generating lightweight mocks that are more developer friendly (such us using SV-as-code) or tester friendly.
 However, we recommend that this be integrated with the model so that all the test assets can be managed and generated.
 See more on progressive virtual services in a later section of this blog.

 All of the test assets generated from this step may be pushed into the source code management system tied to the story, so that they are available for developers as part of their coding effort.